 Ongoing travel restrictions due to COVID-19 and flight suspensions from India to Canada forced many newcomers to put their plans of moving to Canada or visiting family on hold.
 With the India-Canada flight ban finally being lifted, here’s all the information you need to plan your travel from India to Canada.

 In this article:

 - When is the Canada-India direct flight suspension being lifted?

 - Who can travel from India to Canada at this time?

 - What are the requirements for entering Canada while travelling directly from India?

 - How do I book a COVID-19 test at Delhi airport?

-- Do I need a molecular/RT-PCR test if I have previously recovered from COVID-19?
+- Do I need a pre-arrival COVID-19 test if I have previously recovered from COVID-19?